 What is PHP?

-PHP is a server-side scripting language that is widely used for web development.
+PHP is a server-side scripting language that is widely used for web development programming.
 It can be embedded into HTML and executed on the server side to create dynamic web pages and web-based applications.
-One of the significant advantages of PHP is its large community support and extensive documentation, which makes it easy for developers to learn and use.
-Additionally, PHP is cross-platform compatible and can run on various operating systems like Linux, Windows, and macOS.
+PHP has a large developer community, extensive documentation, and many open-source projects, making it easy for developers to learn and use.
+PHP is cross-platform and can run on various operating systems like Linux, Windows, and macOS.

 What is JSON?